microsoftgraph/msgraph-sdk-raptor/README.md

 1. compilation tests
 2. execution tests

-The compilation tests, test the successful compilation of the language-specific HTTP snippets from Microsoft Graph documentation.
-In C# for instance, for each snippet, there is an NUnit test case that outputs compilation result i.e whether a test compiled successfully or not.
+The compilation tests, test the successful compilation of the language-specific snippets from Microsoft Graph documentation.
+For each snippet, there is an NUnit test case that outputs compilation result i.e whether a test compiled successfully or not.

 The execution tests, other than testing compilation of the snippets, use the compiled binary to make a request to the demo tenant and reports error if there's a service exception i.e 4XX or 5xx response.
 Otherwise reports success.